Questions remain about money in Pennsylvania legislative accounts

 HARRISBURG, Pa.
-(WHTM) – Just before relinquishing the Speaker’s gavel, Rep. Bryan Cutler (R-Lancaster) moved millions out of the Legislative Data Processing Center.
+(WHTM) – Just before relinquishing the Speaker’s gavel, Rep. Bryan Cutler (R-Lancaster) moved tens of millions of dollars out of the Legislative Data Processing Center.
 Millions of more dollars were also moved out of the Speaker’s account.

 More than $52 million ended up in the Republican Leadership Account, which Cutler now controls.

-“We have caucus monies that are allocated every year in the budget and that’s the money we moved plain and simple,” said Cutler.
+“We have caucus money that are allocated every year in the budget and that’s the money we moved plain and simple,” said Cutler.

 Questions do remain why that much money is sitting in something innocuously called the Legislative Data Processing Center.

-“It certainly shouldn’t be,” said Appropriations Chair Matt Bradford (D-Montgomery), “and I agree with you 100% that’s the problem with the lack of transparency in this whole process and that’s what’s so disconcerting about the raiding of these funds.”
+“It certainly shouldn’t be,” said Appropriations Chair Matt Bradford (D-Montgomery), “and I agree with you 100%.
+That’s the problem with the lack of transparency in this whole process and that’s what’s so disconcerting too about the raiding of these funds.”

 Cutler says every move involving the money has been made in public, saying “those monies are documented every year in the budget that both sides negotiate and vote on.”